headzoo/react-moment/README.md

 #### Formatting
 _format={string}_

 Formats the date according to the given format string.
+See the [Moment docs on formatting](https://momentjs.com/docs/#/parsing/string-format/) for more information.

 ```jsx
 import React  from 'react';